WebOfTrustInfo/rwot6-santabarbara/draft-documents/a-roadmap-for-ssi.md

 ## Industry Organizations

-As far as we know, other non-profits focus on engineering, interoperability, specific networks, or specific application domains, but not general distributed identity market development.
-They include:
+As far as we know, there are many groups and organizations focused on distributed identity but there are many disparate voices, and we could all use a consistent messaging about market development.
+A quick overview of the landscape includes:

 ### Rebooting Web of Trust (RWOT)
 [Rebooting Web of Trust](http://www.weboftrust.info/) is a group that meets twice yearly to develop position papers and kick off more significant efforts.
 It seeks to create the next generation of decentralized web-of-trust based identity systems.
 Each event generates roughly 5 technical white papers on topics decided by the group that will have the greatest impact on the future.
 RBOT may also use hackathons to implement those ideas.